 the best free online dating site The first most vital information of course is full name, including their middle name, and any senior or junior, as well as their date of birth and social security number.
 Credit Reports and Social Security Number Trace Reports pull information from the Credit Bureau based upon name and social security number.
 They can verify the social security number of the person and can often provide up to seven years past address information.

 If a Credit Report or Social Security Number Trace Report does not show any past address information take this as a sign that the person has been avoiding applying for any credit and may be trying to avoid a collection or a garnishment.
 If a report comes back with an unverified social security number…..
 BEWARE.
 Ask to see two forms of identification including their social security card to make certain they are not trying to use someone else’s name or social security number.
 Yes, people do try this, more often than you would think.
 Especially if their application has been denied a time or two at an apartment complex.

 Beware of anyone who calls about your rental and one of their first questions to you is whether you do background checks.
 Chances are they are looking for someone who does not.

-christian online dating south africa The second most vital information on a Rental Application is their current address and any past addresses.
+cougar for younger The second most vital information on a Rental Application is their current address and any past addresses.
 I encourage you to get addresses for the last 5 years.
 Why so much address information?
 Eviction records from the court system are based upon name and address only.
 Think about it, that’s all you list on an eviction notice.
 This is the only information the court has when they complete an eviction so it’s the only identifiers that end up on an Eviction Report.